SiqiWang666/SiqiWang666.github.io/_posts/2020-06-10-Factory-Design-Pattern.md

   - c#
 ---

-I always got confused about why creating an object in the base class.
+I always got confused about why creating an subclass object and referencing it with the base class.
 Recently, I finally figured out why.

 Let's first take a took at an example.
 There is a base class called `BaseCustomer`, with fields `Mobile` and `Name`, and methods `AddCustomer()` and `DisplayInfo()`. `PrimeCustomer` inherits from `BaseCusomer` with extra fields `ValidTo` and overrides the methods.